 We leverage our purchasing power—representing more than $4.9 billion in annual procurement—to encourage suppliers to join us in safeguarding the environment, nurturing diverse talent and supporting our communities.

-At Allstate, we believe every impact matters.
-So, while the environmental and social impacts and risks in our supply chain are relatively small compared to industrial or manufacturing companies, we require our suppliers to adhere to the same strict standards that we set for ourselves.
-We also build partnerships throughout our supply chain to further our sustainability priorities.
+We believe every impact matters.
+So, while the environmental and social impacts and risks in our supply chain are relatively small compared to those of industrial or manufacturing companies, we require our suppliers to adhere to the same strict standards we set for ourselves.
+We also build partnerships throughout our supply chain to further our

-We do not currently incorporate specific requirements in all supplier contracts; however, sustainable practices are taken into consideration while evaluating suppliers during the sourcing process.
+We do not currently incorporate specific requirements in all supplier contracts; however, we do include environmental safety language in the contracts of certain vendor categories, and sustainable practices are taken into consideration while evaluating suppliers during the sourcing process.
 We expect all of our suppliers to operate in an ethical fashion and adhere to all national and international laws and standards as requirements for doing business with Allstate.
-In addition, we require some suppliers, such as auto-body shops, to provide certification that they have completed proper safety and pollution training.
+In addition, we require some suppliers, such as auto-body shops, property management companies and cleaning service companies to provide certification that they have completed proper safety and pollution training.

-Allstate uses criteria established by the United States Small Business Administration (SBA) to define and target “diverse” suppliers.
-We evaluate progress by measuring our targeted spend in the first five of the 13 categories listed below.
-We also measure our inclusive spend in all 12 categories identified by the SBA as diverse and of special interest in meeting statutory obligations.
+We evaluate progress by measuring our targeted spend in the first five categories listed below and the LGBT community.
+We also measure our inclusive spend in all 12 categories identified by the Small Business Administration (SBA) as diverse and of special interest in meeting statutory obligations.
 These include:

 - Disabled Business Enterprises (DIS)

 - Disadvantaged Business Enterprises (DBE)